 The residence hall program is administered by professionally trained persons and by a carefully selected and trained group of upper-class students called resident advisors (RAs).
-One RA is located in each living unit of about 40 students, and a staff member is on duty each day and night throughout the term.
+One RA is located in each living unit of about 40 students, and a professional, Student Life staff member is on duty each day and night throughout the term.
+Each night, there are 2-4 RAs on duty who respond to situations on campus and complete safety rounds of the residential buildings.
 The RA staff takes seriously its role of maintaining a positive and healthy living environment that supports the academic endeavor.
 This is accomplished by keeping in close contact with residents, planning and presenting varied programs within the living unit and setting and interpreting behavioral expectations.

-Students who live in the residence halls dine in Forrer Dining Hall, the Rafskeller, Jazzman's Cafe and the 1780 Cafe.
+Students who live in the residence halls dine in Forrer Dining Hall, the Rafskeller, and Jazzman's Cafe.
 Room and board is a combined program, and residents are charged for meals on a group-rate basis that takes into account the meals a student might miss during the school year.
 For this reason, students receive no rebates for missed meals.
 However, a variable meal plan is available.
 Students are offered a varied menu, and extended dining periods are scheduled.
 Special meals are available for students with medical or special dietary needs.